Chair of MFA Interaction Design at CCS, USA

-The curriculum will integrate industry-sponsored projects designed to mirror the professional studio and current business challenges.
+The curriculum regularly integrates industry-sponsored projects designed to mirror the professional studio and current business challenges.
 The final academic year will conclude with the Graduate Thesis, designed to help students execute a body of work that is the culmination of their graduate studies and experience.

 Position Accountabilities and Essential Functions